 Our HDR coordinators will be happy to help you with any enquiries you might have regarding studying at the School of Education, choosing a discipline or finding a supervisor.

 My supervisors are first class and the opportunities for networking and collaboration make being a distance student both positive and rewarding.

 Breaking new ground in educational research

 Deakin researchers are involved in a number of innovative education research projects.

-- A team led by Professor Russell Tytler is working as part of a major national program to increase the study of science and technology in secondary education.
+- A team led by Chair in Science Education and Alfred Deakin Professor Russell Tytler is working as part of a major national program to increase the study of science and technology in secondary education.
 They've developed a trailblazing 'representation construction'-guided inquiry pedagogy.
 It's achieving dramatic improvements in student performance and influencing science educators around the world.

 Our research centres and groups

-Its research crosses all sectors: kindergartens, schools, universities, vocational education and training and community education.
+REDI collaborates in interdisciplinary research that crosses all sectors: kindergartens, schools, universities, vocational education and training and community education.